abrutus/dotvim/README.markdown

 Custom Binaries:

 Didn't like the Ack plugin so I wrote a wrapper for grep.
-To run, make sure ~/.vim/bin is in your $PATH and execute `:gg SEARCH_TERM`
+To run, make sure ~/.vim/bin is in your $PATH and execute `:!gg SEARCH_TERM`